Actifio/UnixMaskingScriptSupport/README.md

 3)  The workflow calls the launcher.sh as a post mount task (after the prepmount).
 This starts a second .sh file called masking.sh that runs SQL commands placed in maskscript.sql
 If the SQL fails the prep-mount fails.
 4)  Once the masking is complete, the prep-mount is unmounted and the liveclone is now in a masked state.
-5)  The masked liveClone is now mounted to the target host as maskedsmalldb by the workflow.
+5)  The masked liveClone is now mounted to the target host as maskdmdb by the workflow.

 This means the workflow needs to be setup as follows: